oedp-comms/seekcommons-org-website/resources.md

 					<h3>Open Technology Repository</h3>
 				</header>
 				<p>
-				In addition to open research materials, we also make common our software, data, and hardware projects, which can be visited in our public Github repository.
-We welcome our project collaborators to make use of these common tools, but also to contribute to the existing projects.
+				We make common our software, data, and hardware projects, which can be visited in our public Github repository.
 				</p>
 				<ul class="actions">
 					<li><a href="https://github.com/SEEKCommons" class="button">Learn more</a></li>